Burke Mountain residents will have another option for their morning cup of joe this summer, when a new neighbourhood hub opens its doors.

 “Beanery is both a small café and restaurant under one roof.
 It is run by minorities, by women, by people from multiple backgrounds and stories, and supported by one strong community.
 What was then a dream has grown to be a community, a gathering place, a small gem within which culture, cuisine and the comfort of a small town come together.
 Inspired by the colours and flavours of our natural surroundings, this mountain café offers a carefully crafted balance of local and seasonal flavours.
 Our hope for Beanery is to always be a place of gathering, of community, and of acceptance.”

 The leased café site includes approximately 162 square metres (1,740 square feet) of indoor space and direct access to a 157 sq. m (1,685 sq. ft) shared outdoor patio, with seating and expansive views south toward the Fraser Valley and Pitt River.
-Construction is on pace for the space to be open to the public in fall 2021.
+Construction is on pace for the space to be open to the public in early 2022.